Behind the rising stock price, a neglected listed company worth tens of billions is quietly turning around.

 Wankai is also trying to break out of this structural limitation.

-With the continuous expansion of scale and the accumulation of cash flows, Wankai has gradually gained more strategic maneuvering space in the past few years.
-The stable main business has enabled the company to move beyond the state of relying solely on a single main business and passively enduring the cycle.
-Instead, it has begun to have the ability to make advance plans for the future.
+With the continuous expansion of its scale and the accumulation of cash flows, Wankai has gradually gained more strategic maneuvering space in the past few years.
+Its stable main business has enabled the company to move beyond the state of relying solely on a single main business and passively enduring the cycle.
+Instead, it has begun to have the ability to make early arrangements for the future.

 Since 2023, Wankai has started to systematically optimize its main business structure.

 On the one hand, the company has extended upstream.
 After the commissioning of the Sichuan MEG project, it has connected the complete industrial chain from natural gas to ethylene glycol and then to polyester.
-On the other hand, the company has accelerated its overseas layout and actively diversified the risks brought by a single market.
-In 2024 and 2025, the company successively announced the deployment of production capacity in Africa, Indonesia and other places to counter fluctuations in geopolitics, policies, and regional demand.
+On the other hand, the company has accelerated its overseas layout, actively dispersing the risks brought by a single market.
+In 2024 and 2025, the company successively announced the deployment of production capacity in Africa, Indonesia and other places to counteract fluctuations in geopolitics, policies, and regional demand.

-It should be emphasized that after these adjustments, Wankai's "fundamental" has not changed fundamentally.
+It should be emphasized that after these adjustments, Wankai's "fundamental business" has not undergone a fundamental change.

-Wankai is still a materials enterprise with PET as its core.
+Wankai remains a materials enterprise with PET at its core.
 Extending upstream or overseas has not changed Wankai's industrial nature.
 Its core role is more to smooth out cyclical fluctuations and enhance operational resilience.

-What really touches on the change in business logic are the three new paths gradually unfolding since 2025.
+What truly touches on the change in business logic are the three new paths gradually unfolding since 2025.

 From "structural logic" to "new materials logic": the profit curve is being reshaped